ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 * BIR files generated during the compilation.
 * JAR file generated during the compilation

-Here the balo cache will be common across any version of ballerina and BIR and JAR cache will be ballerina version specific.
+Here, the BALO cache will be common across any version of Ballerina and the BIR and JAR caches will be specific to the Ballerina version.

 #### BALO Cache